SuperIzzo/BattleDyzx/Assets/Battle Dyzx/Src/README.md

 In a way this is MVC - model is model, systems are controllers and unity stuff is view.
 We can swap engines preserving M and C

+What this means is we have our own maths and physics classes in model, hence the BattleDyzx Vector.

 In multiplayer games we need to only replicate the model.